 This book is the sequel to Rolheiser’s “The Holy Longing,” which we read last Fall.
 Fr.
 Alan’s notes on “The Holy Longing” can be read by clicking here.

-Deacon Pete will lead a Bible Study during the winter 20171-8 session of Adult Faith Formation..
+Deacon Pete will lead a Bible Study on Mark’s Gospel during Lent of 2018.

 “Sacred Fire,” by Fr.
 Ronald Rolheiser – Fall 2017